Benton fireworks disaster

 The Benton fireworks disaster was an industrial disaster that occurred on May 27, 1983, on a farm near Benton, Tennessee.
 A powerful explosion at an unlicensed fireworks factory producing illegal fireworks killed eleven and injured one, revealing the existence of the factory for the first time to law enforcement and the public.
 The initial explosion was heard more than 20 mi away.

 The event gained national attention, covered by multiple media outlets, and triggered a two-year federal investigation that eventually led to the conviction of 21 people including the owner of the factory, a man who was considered to be the mastermind, and several others from multiple states who conspired to manufacture, transport, and/or allow the fireworks manufactured at the operation to be transported.
 Investigators determined the factory to have been the largest and most profitable known illegal fireworks operation in US history.
-This is the deadliest illegal fireworks-related disaster in US history.
+The explosion was also the deadliest illegal-fireworks-related disaster in US history.

 Background

-Webb's Bait Farm, located along Welcome Valley Road near an intersection with Reynolds Bridge Road and Pankey Lane in rural Polk County about 2 mi south of Benton, grew and manufactured worms and other fishing bait and sold fishing equipment.
+Webb's Bait Farm, located along Welcome Valley Road near an intersection with Reynolds Bridge Road and Pankey Lane in rural Polk County about 2 mi south of Benton, raised worms and other fishing bait and sold fishing equipment.
 It had been in operation since 1978 and was owned by Dan Lee Webb, aged 30 at the time of the disaster.
 In addition to the farm, Webb also owned a masonry business.